kmamal/node-sdl/README.md

 gl.swap()
 ```

-There are more examples [in the `examples/` folder](https://github.com/kmamal/node-sdl/tree/master/examples), covering several common use cases, including how to draw using Canvas and WebGL, as well as how to package the application for distribution.
+There are more examples [in the `examples/` folder](https://github.com/kmamal/node-sdl/tree/master/examples).

 # API Reference